simonwardjones/simonwardjones.co.uk/content/_index.md

 summary: Simon Ward-Jones' personal website - all things data science
 ---

-Welcome to my website.
-I am a Data Scientist living and working in London.
-This site is always a work in progress but I will use it to share some of side projects and things I find interesting.
-Mostly this will be all things data-science!
+Hi There!
+I am Simon, a Data Scientist living and working in London.

-The website is still being built (using HUGO static site generator) so if you see a mistake let me know!
+Welcome to my website, which I am still building with the static site generator HUGO.
+You will find my side projects and a few exciting things from me -  mostly this will be all things data-science!
+If you see a mistake or error, please let me know!